AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 This features works for HTTP and HTTPS traffic to public Internet.
 The function is carried out inline without requiring any certificate or keys to decrypt the traffic.

+Starting from release 3.4, non HTTP/HTTPS traffic can also be filtered based on domain names.
+Use cases are secure file transfer (SFTP) to external sites, secure login in (SSH) to external sites.

 A tag is defined as a list of FQDNs and it is created and managed on the Controller console.
 One or more gateways is attached to